What is baptism?

 What happens next?

-You will be directed to complete a personal info form and answer six questions.
-Then, a member of our staff will reach out to you to set up a brief meeting.
+After submitting an application, a member of our staff will reach out to you to set up a brief meeting.
 You will examine the biblical basis for baptism, talk over the logistics of your special day and share the story of your journey to faith in Jesus.
 You will receive help in writing your story.
 There are two options for sharing the story of your spiritual journey: publicly at the time of your baptism or privately during this meeting.

 One of Immanuel’s pastors will baptize you on the date you choose.
 If you wish to be baptized by someone else (a family member, close friend or spiritual mentor), that can be arranged.
 The one who baptizes you must have been baptized by immersion since trusting Jesus for salvation.